Mobility Scooters User Guide – Safety & Operation Tips

 Investing in a medical alert system may also help you feel more confident.
 Knowing help is never more than the press of a button away enables seniors to live more independently and affords you peace of mind.

-Help can be just a button push away!
+With a fall alert system , help can be just a button push away!

 What You Should Do Now: